mreidsma/talks/aware/awareness.md

 [The Curious Connection Between Apps for Gay Men and Sex Offenders](https://www.theatlantic.com/technology/archive/2011/04/the-curious-connection-between-apps-for-gay-men-and-sex-offenders/237340/) // Photo: [mike.annany.com](http://mike.annany.com)

 Note:
 These are challenging, scary, ethical issues.
 But library search tools are sold as neutral, objective places for learning and research.
-That is not the case, and part of the reason for auditing our algorithmic tools is to correct this kind of "objective" marketing,  but also to work with vendors to improve the algorithms.
+That is not the case, and part of the reason for teaching algorithmic awareness is to cut through this kind of "objective" marketing.

 -----